 A successful product liability lawsuit in Virginia could yield financial recovery for all the damages you and your family sustained because of the defective or dangerous product.
 If a defective car part caused a catastrophic car accident, for example, the manufacturing company may owe you compensation for your bodily injuries and vehicle damages.
 You may be eligible for many different types of damages for a defective product depending on the case.

 The value of your product liability lawsuit in Virginia will depend on many factors unique to your claim.
 Our product liability lawyers can review your specific case and give you an accurate estimate of how much we believe the defendant owes you.
 From there, we can help you negotiate with the defendant’s insurance provider for fair and full financial compensation.
-If the defendant refuses to meet our demands, we can represent you during a product liability trial in Fairfax County instead.
-We are the best when it comes to all types of personal injury claims in Fairfax & Virginia.
+If the defendant refuses to meet our demands, we can represent you during a product liability trial in Northern Virginia instead.
+We are the best when it comes to all types of personal injury claims.

-Defendants, legal doctrines, elements of a claim, burdens of proof and statutes of limitations are all things our lawyers at Koonz McKenney Johnson & DePaolis LLP can handle for you during a Fairfax product liability claim.
+Defendants, legal doctrines, elements of a claim, burdens of proof, and statutes of limitations are all things our lawyers at Koonz McKenney Johnson & DePaolis LLP can handle for you during a Northern Virginia product liability claim.
 We can walk you through the laws related to your specific case and help you go up against a large and powerful manufacturing facility in Virginia.
 No matter what type of product caused your injury or what diagnosis a physician recently gave you, contact us to discuss a case with lawyers who are passionate about helping injured consumers.
-Call (703) 498-2929 today to schedule your free product liability case review in Fairfax.
+Call to schedule your free Northern Virginia defective products case.